usedhondacivic/FAST-ROBOTS-2023/webpage_gen/posts/lab_3/content.md

 ### ToF Sensor Speed

-When readings were taken from both sensors at maximum speed, I observed delays of between 80 and 110 ms. I took these readings using the following arduino code:
+When readings were taken from both sensors at maximum speed, I observed delays of between 80 and 110 ms. I took these readings using the following Arduino code:

 ```
 while(1){